bwalex/asccalc/README.md

 asccalc - A Simple Console Calculator

-Pretty much an experimental console calculator - WIP.
-Better description to come soon.
+Pretty much a fully featured console calculator.
+One of the few that makes it easy to use logic operations and different bases.

 Functionality: